-To start with, despite the general positive feedback on the alignment between ILOs and course content, I would like to improve on the constructive alignment between objective, ILOs, course content, course activities and assessment.
+To start with, despite the general positive feedback and the absence of remarks, I would like to improve on the constructive alignment between objective, ILOs, course content, course activities and assessment.
 Especially regarding the assessment, I would like it to be a continuous process throughout the course, with more occasions for feedback, by both the teacher and peers.
 Reviewing assignments of peer groups and discussing them in class could be a way.